LasagnaCake/MakaiLib/docs/specifications/text-tags.md

 #### Available parameters

 - `color`: Takes in a hex color (ex: `#00f`, `#f045cf0f`, `#fc0d`) as value
-- `font`: Takes in an unsigned integer as a value
-- - To be used as an index into an array of fonts
+- `font`: Takes in an unsigned integer as a value to be used as an index into an array of fonts

 ## Examples